Gabriel2409/docker-tuto/Readme.md

 - exports or load an image from a tar file
 - ex : `docker save -o alpine.tar alpine` (`-o` is the same as `--output`)
 - ex: `docker load < alpine.tar`
+- `tar -xvf apline.tar` shows all layers : each of them contains
+  - an archive (layer.tar)
+  - a json file
+  - a VERSION file

 ## rm

 - removes an image and its associated layers
 - ex : `docker image rm ubuntu`
 - deletes all images : `docker image rm $(docker image ls -q)`